JalanshMunshi/jalansh-munshi-v2/content/post/finding-an-internship-in-the-us/index.md

 {{< figure src="the-hobbit-image.png" title="Image credit: [Reddit](https://www.reddit.com/r/TheHobbit/comments/1ce5wt/this_was_my_moment_where_i_smiled_really_widely/)" >}}

 To put in extremely simple terms, find as many opportunities as you can and apply as soon as you can.
-July end or August first week is usually a good time to start applying for internships.
+July-end or August first week is usually a good time to start applying for internships.
+For internships, the hiring usually starts from July-end and is at its peak from August to November.
+In general, the internships are for the 3 months during the summer.
+But there are many companies who offer internships during the Fall and/or Spring semester as well.
+The process is the same for any of them and you can perhaps try to intern at one company in the Summer and another during the Fall.

 ## How do I find the opportunities?